Former Chelsea & Leicester boss Ranieri returns to management at Sampdoria | Goal.com

 He would only last at the King Power Stadium until February 2017, when he was relieved of his duties.

-A third spell in England was spent at Fulham, but he lasted less than a season at Craven Cottage before heading home and eventually linking up with Roma on an interim basis.
+A third spell in England was spent at Fulham, but he lasted less than a season at Craven Cottage before heading home and eventually linking up with Roma for a brief spell.